BARAVIND-12/World_Job_Layoffs-ETL-using-SQL/README.md

 <a href="https://github.com/BARAVIND-12/World_Job_Layoffs-ETL-using-SQL/blob/main/Raw%20Dataset-World_layoffs.csv">Dataset<a>.

 ## Task
-- Use the raw data and transform it into a meaningful data for futhur use.
+- Use the raw data and transform it into a meaningful data for future use.

 ## Process
 - Improt the raw dataset into sql workbench.